Lennong/docker-couchpotato-old/README.md

 # docker-couchpotato-old

-Dockerfile to set up a Couchpotato container
+Dockerfile to set up a Couchpotato container.
+Take note: this is built on Alpine 3.11 and Python 2.7.18.

 ## Build